-3. Member States shall establish a mediation mechanism to cover cases in which there is no mutual agreement to conclude a contract referred to in paragraphs 1 and 2 or to revise such a contract.
+3. Member States [shall establish aensure that mediation mechanism to covermechanisms are available] in cases in which there is no mutualno agreement has been reached with a view to negotiating a mutually acceptable to conclude a contract referred to in paragraphs 1 and 2 or to reviserevision of such a contract.

-Member States shall inform the Commission of the mediation mechanisms established in their territory.
+Member States shall inform the Commission of the mediation mechanisms established available in their territory.